bufbuild/knit-go/README.md

 Here too, the `-o` flag indicates the path to the output file that will contain the descriptors.
-Most importantly, you must also include the `--include_imports` flag, or else the resulting file may be incomplete and unusable by the Knit dev server.
+Most importantly, you must also include the `--include_imports` flag, or else the resulting file may be incomplete and unusable by the Knit gateway.

 ```shell
 protoc -I ../../others/proto foo/bar/services.proto \